NickJD/ORForise/README.md

                         Default - False: Print out runtime status
 ```

-### Compare a novel genome annotation to an Ensembl Gold Standard:
+### Compare a novel genome annotation to an Ensembl annotation:

 Genome annotation is a difficult process, 'even for Prokaryotes'.
 ORForise allows the direct and systematic analysis of
-a novel ORF prediction from a wide selection of tools to a Gold Standard Genome Annotation, such as those provided by
+a novel ORF prediction from a wide selection of tools to a reference Genome Annotation, such as those provided by
 Ensembl Bacteria.

 #### Example: Installation through pip will allow user to call the packages directly from the ORForise module.